Oklahoma Car Shipping: 2026 Costs & Routes

 Open carrier transport

-Open trailers cost less than enclosed ones.
-If your vehicle doesn't need extra protection, open transport saves money.
-Reserve enclosed trailers for high-end or luxury vehicles that warrant the extra expense.
+Open trailers cost less than enclosed trailers.
+Standard cars ship affordably on open trailers.
+Reserve enclosed trailers for high-end vehicles that need extra protection from weather.

 7